Astrakhan Astrakhan Oblast, Russia Travel Guide

 Higher frequency during morning/evening.

-Taxis and ride-sharing services have convenient and flexible transportation options in Astrakhan, especially for direct routes or when carrying luggage.
+Taxis and ride-sharing services offer convenient and adaptable transportation options in Astrakhan, especially for direct routes or when carrying luggage.

 View driver name, photo, and vehicle information.

-Follow your ride in real-time on a map.
+Follow your ride in real-time located on a map.

-For greater self-sufficiency and flexibility, car rental is an option.
+For greater autonomy and flexibility, car rental is an option.
 Other rental types like motorcycles, scooters, or city-wide bike-sharing programs are less common or not widely accessible to tourists in Astrakhan.

 Less common and not widely available for travelers.
 Road conditions can be challenging.